alphagov/paas-cf/README.md

 This script will:

- * Create a running AWS concourse-lite instance:
+ * Create a running AWS concourse-lite instance.
  * Do additional post configuration of concourse, like add basic authentication to concourse lite and mount garden container storage to instance ephemeral disk.
+ * Configure a SSH tunnel to redirect the remote concourse port 8080 to http://localhost:8080
  * Download the `fly` command from concourse-lite in the current directory.
  * Login and create a new fly target called `<deploy-env>-bootstrap`.
  * Upload the `create-deployer` and `destroy-deployer` pipelines.

 After run, you will get:

- * Concourse URL to connect to.
+ * Concourse URL to connect to, which will be http://localhost:8080
  * Concourse credentials.

 To execute it: